 Some of the most famous Hollywood actors are from Australia, which is no surprise.
 Hugh Jackman is one of them – he is best known for his roles in Wolverine and X-Men, but also for some critically acclaimed movies like the Prestige and Les Miserables.

 Heath Ledger is another iconic Aussie actor, originally from Perth.
-The actor is famous for portrayal of Joker in The Dark Knight; a role that took a huge toll on his well being and state of mind.
+The actor is famous for the portrayal of Joker in The Dark Knight; a role that took a huge toll on his well-being and state of mind.
 Being unable to sleep for more than two hours a night, Ledger abused prescription drugs until he eventually overdosed at the age of 28.

 On a more cheerful note, there’s also Cate Blanchett – the stunning Oscar-winning actress.
 She is best known for her roles in the Lord of the Rings trilogy, but also for her performances in Indiana Jones, Robin Hood, the Hobbit and many others.

-Australia is very well known for massive spiders and all kinds of bugs.
-Every week there’s a new photo going around on social media of some mutant insect or spider that can only be subdued with a shotgun.
-No photos, since I don’t want to ruin the moment with such a nasty thing.
+Australia is very well known for it’s poisonous spiders and all kinds of bugs.
+Every week there’s a new photo going around on social media of some mutant insect or spider that can kill a full-grown adult.
+From the Red Back and White Tail to the Funnel Web in the Sydney area.
+It’s best you don’t leave your shoes outside at night.

 The Huntsman Spider in particular is a terrifying sight – the average size of them is about 1 inch, with a leg span of some 5 inches.
 Yup, that’s the average size – they can grow much bigger than that.
 The good news is that they are completely harmless; the bad news is they will scare the living daylights out of you.